OpenPonk/class-editor/repository/DynaCASE-UML-DSL.package/DCUmlDSLFactory.class/README.md

-I produce parts of a DCFAMIX model.
+I produce fragments of a DCFAMIX model.